vickywane/digitaloceanspaces-upload-api/doc/article.md

 ### Introduction

 The ability of a user to upload their personal files when using an application is often considered as a needed feature.
-However, when using a GraphQL API, this feature could become a challenge to implement, especially with GraphQL’s single source of truth design.
+However, when using a GraphQL API, this feature could become a challenge to implement, especially with GraphQL’s single source of truth design in your client application.

 In this article, you would learn how file uploads functionality can be built out in a GraphQL API implemented in Golang.
 To make the tutorial easy to follow through, it has been broken down into smaller steps;